 Have You Been Washing Your Hair With Toning Shampoo?
 Here’s How To Deal With These Consequences

-- You might be washing your hair with the wrong toning shampoo all the time.
+- You might always wash your hair with the wrong toning shampoo.
 Toning shampoos can have purple, blue, or grey undertones, and when your hair is really blonde, it will absorb whatever pigment you put in it, and it will absorb it pretty well.

 - Since toning shampoo contains pigments, if you notice any unwanted changes in your hair color, you should stop using the toning shampoo immediately.
 To get rid of the grey undertones caused by toning shampoo, you will need to replace this shampoo with a hydrating keratin shampoo.
 After 2 to 3 washes, the grey tones will completely disappear.